Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 # About Build Report Inspector

-Build Report Inspector is an Editor script which implements an inspector for the BuildReport class added in Unity 18.1.
+This package contains an Editor script which implements an inspector for BuildReport files.

+The BuildReport file is generated for Player builds ( [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html)), as well as [BuildPipeline.BuildAssetBundles](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html).

-The BuildReport class lets you access information about your last build, and helps you profile the time spent building your project and the builds disk size footprint.
-This information may help you improving your build times and build sizes.
+This file records information about your last build, and helps you profile the time spent building your project and to understand the disk size footprint of the build output.

-This script allows you to inspect this information graphically in the Editor UI, making it more easily accessible than the script APIs would.
+This package adds UI support for inspecting this information graphically in the Unity Editor Inspector view.

+Note: The Addressables and Scriptable Build Pipeline packages do not generate a BuildReport file, but Addressables has its own UI for showing build results.

+## Alternatives to using this package

+Another way to view the build report is using the [Project Auditor package](https://docs.unity3d.com/Packages/com.unity.project-auditor@1.0/manual/build-view-reference.html).

+And you can also write your own custom script to access data about your builds, using the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) scripting API

 ## Preview package
-This package is available as a preview, so it is not ready for production use.
-The features and documentation in this package might change before it is verified for release.
+This package is available as a preview.

-We plan to add a built-in and supported UI for the BuildReport feature in a future version of Unity, but until then, this package serves as a demonstration on how you can access the BuildReport information today.

-In particular, this package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html), but some information in the BuildReport object is not yet exposed through public APIs.
+**This package is provided as-is, with no support from Unity Technologies.**

+It serves as a demonstration of the information available in the BuildReport file.
+It can be a useful tool "as-is" and continues to be functional in recent versions of Unity, for example Unity 6.

 ## Package contents